annecmg/annecmg.github.io/index.md

 # News

+## November 2025
+* Congratulations to Dr. Jun Liu, the first graduated PhD student from my group at WUR!

 ## September 2025

 * This month, Nina Bäuerle is visiting the group to analyze public sequencing data for auxiliary metabolic genes from phages (in collaboration with [Nicole Frankenberg-Dinkel](https://bio.rptu.de/fgs/microbiology/team)